sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 ## Bootstrapping and guard selection

 When a client first starts running, it has no guards on the Tor network, and therefore can't start building circuits immediately.
 To produce a list of possible guards, the client begins connecting to one or more fallback directories on their ORPorts, and building circuits through them.
 These are 3-hop circuits.
-The first hop of each circuit is the fallback directory; the second and third hops are chosen from the Middle index.
+The first hop of each circuit is the fallback directory; the second and third hops are chosen from the Middle routing index.
 At the third hop, the client then sends an informational request for a guard's SNIP.
-This informational request is an EXTEND2 cell with handshake type NIL, using a random spot on the Guard index.
+This informational request is an EXTEND2 cell with handshake type NIL, using a random spot on the Guard routing index.

 Each such request yields a single SNIP that the client will store.
 These SNIPs, in the order in which they were _requested_, will form the